What's Coming to Netflix in February 2022

-Welcome to an early look ahead at what’s set to arrive on Netflix in the United States throughout the month of February 2022.
+Welcome to an almost full look ahead at what’s set to arrive on Netflix in the United States throughout the month of February 2022.
 This will include every new movie and TV show set to arrive throughout the shortest month of the year.

 For more on just the Netflix Originals coming in February 2022, we’ve got a full preview for those here.
 As always, you’ll want to keep an eye on removals for the month too and make sure you’re caught up on everything before they depart.
 Big removals for February 2022 so far includes kids titles like Transformers and My Little Pony and big-name movies like Grown Ups, Minority Report, and Shutter Island.